 GWC began its life in a cluster of houses in Kalk Bay close to the long-established Bible Institute of South Africa.
 The two colleges worked in close cooperation, and still do.

 Dr Knox was succeeded in 1993 by David Seccombe.
-Along with his academic credentials, Dr Seccombe came with many years of experience in leading a church, and set himself the task of strengthening the pastoral training component of the college’s program.
+Along with his academic credentials, Dr Seccombe came with many years of experience in leading a church, and set himself the task of strengthening the pastoral training component of the college’s programme.

 Dr Seccombe retired at the end of 2012, and was succeeded by Rev. Mark Dickson as Principal of GWC.